How you can give up food waste for Lent

 Another exciting way to use up your spinach is by putting it in the pancake mix.
 It’s super easy as well!
 Wilt your spinach (the same way as above) and pour out onto kitchen towelling to dry off.
 Crack an egg into a bowl with 25g of melted butter, 300ml of buttermilk (or regular milk) and the spinach.
 Blend in a food processor - a stick blender works well for this!
 Stir in 175g flour, 1 tbsp sugar, 1 tsp baking powder and ¼ tsp of bicarbonate of soda.
 Fry and flip as normal, then enjoy your vibrant pancakes.

 As great as Pancake Day is for using leftovers, it can cause them as well.
 From over-preparing batter to leaving those last pancakes you were too full to eat, there can be a purpose for it all!

 If you’ve got leftover batter, why don’t you keep it in the fridge until Sunday to make the Yorkshires for your roast?
 If you can’t wait that long – keep it resting in the fridge to make a delicious toad in the hole for dinner any day of the week.

 If it’s an abundance of pancakes you have, we can help you there as well.
 How about making pancake burritos?
-For a tasty shake-up to the morning routine, fill a pancake with scrambled egg, bacon and sausage to roll into a breakfast burrito.
+Fill a pancake with scrambled egg, bacon and sausage to roll into a breakfast burrito.
 If it’s a more traditional burrito you’re after – simply substitute the tortilla for a pancake in your favourite burrito recipe and you’re away!

 Tag us in any pictures of your tasty pancakes – we love to see how you get creative with leftovers!